nextpyp/pyp/docs/workshop/nysbc_day2.rst

       - ``Link``: Create a symlink between the data on the microscope and the Session folder.
 The data still *only* exists at the microscope.

       - ``Move``: Transfer the data from the microscope to the Session folder, removing the data at the microscope.
-The data will now *only* exist on your local computer.
+The data will now *only* exist on the Sessions folder.

       - ``Copy``: Make a copy of the data in the microscope to your Session folder.
 The data will now exist at both the microscope *and* your Session folder.